rthrbrs/styleguide/docs/ToponymsAndEthnonyms.md

 * Kosovo President Vjosa Osmani

+# Luxembourg

+# The Philippines

+The adjective for people, offices, and institutions, etc., is **Philippine**.

 # Serbia

 Use **Serb** to refer to a person of Serbian ethnicity.
 Use the adjective **Serbian** to describe something related to Serbia or its language.